minhazhalim/Piano-Application/README.md

 # Piano-Application
-A Very Normal Piano Application Made With HTML,CSS and JavaScript
+A Nice and Elegant Piano Application Made With HTML,CSS and JavaScript